adrianzapala/adrianzapala.github.io/README.md

 - space engineering.

 ### Major projects
-- *MSc thesis (project)*.
+- *M.Sc.* MSc thesis (project)*.
 The use of advanced text methods to analyze the structure of the www network.
 [Python, Beautiful Soup, Scrappy, regex, XPath, Mersenne Twister, CSV, HTML, CSS]
-- *B.Sc.}] BSc thesis (project)*, awarded.
+- *B.Sc.* BSc thesis (project)*, awarded.
 Eob.
 Software for the photometry of stars with support for network communication.
 [Java, Swing, JFreeChart, SQLite, JavaMail]

 <!--